 A clean makeup brush will guard against muddling your new makeup with yesterday’s colors.
 Keep your colors distinct.

 Natural hair brushes are made from animal hairs.
 Some brands claim that their animal hair brushes are cruelty-free.
 Unfortunately, not every brand harvests animal hair in methods that are harmless and pain-free.
+And it certainly wouldn’t be considered a vegan brush, obvi.

 - Not porous so they don’t soak up too much product (you’ll save more of your makeup)